Gathering customer feedback is crucial for the success of your SMS marketing efforts.

 - If they received an order confirmation

-Again, these questions should be reserved for internal purposes instead of a public review.
+Like the messages asking customers about their in-store experience, these questions should be reserved for internal purposes instead of a public review.
 This type of message might read:

 1 - It was easy!